autodistill/autodistill-grounding-dino/README.md

 ## Installation

-To use the Grounded SAM base model, you will need to install the following dependency:
+To use the Grounding DINO base model, you will need to install the following dependency:

 ```bash
 pip3 install autodistill-grounding-dino